-In March 2016, Skeena announced the signing of an agreement with Barrick Gold Inc., ("Barrick") granting the Company an option to acquire a 100% interest in the past-producing, high-grade Snip gold mine in northwest British Columbia.
+On July 31, 2017, Skeena acquired a 100% interest in the Snip past-producing gold mine from Barrick Gold Inc. ("Barrick").
 The property consists of one mining lease and four mineral tenures totaling approximately 1,932 hectares.

 The Snip mine produced approximately 1.1 million ounces of gold from 1991 to 1999 at an average grade of 27.5 g/t.
 Skeena has now reviewed and modelled over 280,000 metres of historical drill data and completed an initial 7,200 metre surface drill program with encouraging results.
-Plans for 2017 include 15,000 metres of drilling from underground and surface in preparation for an initial resource estimate to be released in late 2017.
+A field-team has established an exploration camp at site, and work is underway to re-open the underground workings.
+Plans for 2017 include 15,000 metres of drilling from underground and surface in preparation with an initial resource estimate to be released in 2018.